 I would have to say “to varying degrees” and “eventually.”
 A disclaimer is in order: I am by no means a felting expert, and I haven’t read every single book on the subject.
 So if you know more than I do, please chime in here!

 Some wools have smaller scales, some have larger scales.
 Some have “smoother” scales, some coarser.
 All of those little details will affect the degree to which the wool felts.
 Also: The way in which a particular fiber is processed and dyed affects felting.
 Did you know that a white yarn may felt differently than a colored yarn of the same type and brand?
 This is because the dyes can smooth down, or raise up, the little scales on the colored yarns.
 White yarns may be bleached, which affects the yarn differently.
 Naturally colored yarns may not be dyed or bleached at all.

 Some yarns are specially treated with a substance that smooths down the scales.
 These yarns are called “superwash” or “machine washable” wools, meaning you can wash them in a washing machine and they won’t felt.
 However, over time, with wear and a lot of machine agitation, the special fiber treatment may rub off, and your socks may start felting.

 So: No scales, no felt.
-Sheep's wool is not the only fiber with scales, so it is not the only animal fiber that felts.
+Sheep’s wool is not the only fiber with scales, so it is not the only animal fiber that felts.
 Alpaca will felt.
 Llama will felt.
-Each animal's fiber is slightly different, however, so (you're going to hate me for this…here it comes…) swatch carefully, including felting your swatch, before deciding whether the yarn you want to use is the RIGHT yarn.
+Each animal’s fiber is slightly different, however, so (you’re going to hate me for this…here it comes…) swatch carefully, including felting your swatch, before deciding whether the yarn you want to use is the RIGHT yarn.
 Learn more about yarns and fibers in this list of the 15 Things You Should Really Know About Yarn!